The Pupil Premium was introduced in April 2011, and is paid by means of a specific grant for children who:

 - where the school records on the January School Census that it has a child on roll who meets the above criteria.

-Children who have been recorded as having a parent in the armed forces within the last six years are granted the Service Premium.
-This funding is used to provide additional pastoral support for students moving in to the school (including a family support advisor, counselling) to mitigate the effects of turbulent schooling (where students have changed school frequently).
-Some is used to support the development of friendships through activities such as breakfast clubs and Games club.
-A proportion of the funding is used to subsidise enrichment activities such as curriculum trips, enrichment trips for eligible students.
+The school receives Service Premium funding to provide pastoral support for forces children.
+The funding is allocated for each child recorded as having a parent in the armed forces within the last six years.
+For example, this funding is used to provide additional pastoral support for students moving into the school (through a family support advisor, counselling) to mitigate the effects of turbulent schooling (where students change schools due to a change in military posting).
+Some of the funding is used to support the development of friendships through activities such as breakfast clubs and Games club.
+In-line with government guidance for this grant, the funding is not used to subsidise trips or equipment for individuals.

 This is a separate grant which was introduced in September 2012, and is paid by means of a specific grant for year 7 students who did not achieve age related expectations in English and Mathematics at Key Stage 2.
 This money is dedicated to funding intervention so that these students catch-up in English and Mathematics as soon as possible.